Sergey Vasilyevich Gerasimov

 Sergey Vasilyevich Gerasimov (Серге́й Васи́льевич Гера́симов; – 20 April 1964) was a Soviet and Russian painter.
+First Secretary of the Union of Painters of the USSR in 1958-1964.

+Biography

-Gerasimov was a student of artist Konstantin Korovin, and as a young artist he later went on to join the Makovets group.
+In 1907-1912 studied at the Moscow School of Painting, Sculpture and Architecture where Gerasimov was a student of leading Russian Impressionist Konstantin Korovin, and as a young artist he later went on to join the Makovets group.
 His early watercolors are considered masterpieces and show a tendency toward modernism that is less pronounced in his later work.
 In the 1920s and 1930s, he taught at the state art school Vkhutemas, and designed posters and painted works sympathetic to the new Communist government in a style later known as Socialist realism.

 Despite this he was known throughout the Russian art world to be a liberal thinker whose paintings showed the influences of Impressionism and other modern movements.
-Under Joseph Stalin these tendencies placed him in aesthetic opposition to his nemesis (and ironic namesake) Aleksandr Gerasimov.
+Under Joseph Stalin these tendencies placed him in aesthetic opposition to his nemesis (and ironic namesake) Aleksandr Gerasimov - the latter in his capacity of the President of the Academy of Arts of the Soviet Union having once exclaimed heatedly: “I will send to swing at the gallows anyone who’d dare to exhibit Pablo Picasso in the USSR!”.